tenkeyless/dart_docs/src/content/effective-dart/style.md

 ```

-### DO specify exports in a separate section after all imports
+### DO specify exports in a separate section after all imports {:#do-specify-exports-in-a-separate-section-after-all-imports}

 {% render 'linter-rule-mention.md', rules:'directives_ordering' %}